dkn157/Black-AC-Jack-Game/README.md

 <br />
 <br /> Keep calm and take turns against your opponents.
 <br />
 <br />Run the jar file as game server and connect via netcat.
 Default access point is: localhost:8080.
+Let your opponents connect to your server and enjoy.
 <br />
 <br />Project completed with 7 weeks of bootcamp, using [Prompt-View](https://github.com/academia-de-codigo/prompt-view) library, developed by Academia de Código.
 <br />Built with 1.8 Java